Earth Homes Now

 pocketbook.

-Earth-made houses can also be much cheaper to build than traditional
+be much cheaper to build than traditional homes

-homes with wooden, brick or cinder block structures.
+with wooden, brick or cinder block structures.
 One disadvantage

 of building an earth home can be that it may be harder to sell,